AI Literacy for Health Professions | Health AI

 What It Addresses

 A bespoke working session for one team.
-Unlike the group programs, this is not a workshop — it is a structured facilitation that produces a real deliverable: a draft AI use protocol built around the team's specific tools, research domain, risk tolerance, and regulatory context.
+Not a workshop – a structured facilitation that produces a real deliverable: a draft AI use protocol built around the team's specific tools, research domain, risk tolerance, and regulatory context.
+The protocol is designed to hold up under institutional or regulatory scrutiny.

 The Team Leaves With